fakerybakery/simpletts/README.md

 ## Features

-- 🚀 Simple, intuitive API
+- 🚀 Simple and intuitive API - get started in minutes
-- 🔄 Easy model switching
+- 🔄 No model lock-in - switch models with just a few lines of code
-- 🎯 Focus on ease of use
+- 🎯 Focus on ease of use - a single API for all models
-- 📦 Minimal dependencies
+- 📦 Minimal dependencies - one package for all models
-- 🔌 Extensible architecture
+- 🔌 Extensible architecture - easily add new models

 ## Installation